 Located just 20 miles from Niagara Falls, the city of Lockport is a vibrant and historic canal town, offering a charming day out along the Erie Canal.
 History abounds here, so why not start your day with a lesson?
-The Lockport Cave & Underground Boat Ride offers a unique snapshot to the Erie Canal’s fascinating construction — the 70-minute guided tour sees visitors glide through haunting caves and “eerie” rock formations.
-If you’d prefer to soak up the city’s engineering marvels above ground, you can also embark on a scenic canal cruise with tour outfit Lockport Locks & Erie Canal Cruises.
+Soak up the city’s engineering marvels and embark on a scenic canal cruise with tour outfit Lockport Locks & Erie Canal Cruises.
 Their daily cruises take passengers along the Erie Canal via locks 34 and 35, where you will pass the historic Flight of Five locks dating from the 1800s.

-Breakfast & Brunch: Bring a little ooh-la-la to your morning with a visit to Bonjour Crepes, a recently opened eatery that flips and fills mouth-watering French-style pancakes (and offers locally roasted coffee, to boot).
-Looking for the classic American breakfast?
+Breakfast & Brunch: Bring a little Mediterranean to your morning with a visit to Kalamata Family Restaurant, a quaint eatery that offers Greek spins on classic dishes.
+Looking for the traditional American breakfast?
 Tom’s Diner, with its inviting retro vibes, is an excellent spot for all the breakfast faves, from omelets and waffles to breakfast burritos.

 Picture-perfect Lockport is crisscrossed with endless trails that will delight fitness and nature enthusiasts of all levels.
 Start near the canal, where you’ll discover mule towpaths which have been transformed into glorious waterfront trails, ideal for hikers, bikers or casual strollers.
 The Lockport Nature Trail also offers miles of woodlands and waterfalls to explore — keep an eye out for the myriad birdlife that calls the environs their home!